not exactly in chronological order

 Marine coaching a junior in the USMC clinic at Camp Perry

-On the ready line at Rodriguez range, waiting for the next match to
+On the ready line at Rodriguez range, waiting for the next match to start

 Nice shirt, Tex!